 Then he sees an ad in the New Yorker, that says:

 “Promise her anything, but give her a chicken.”

 So, he goes to the website, he has been tricked, there is not a chicken to be found here.

-So, he takes on an ad on Craig’s List
+So, he takes out an ad on Craig’s List

 “Wanted one chicken, for my Wife Buffy.
-Preferable one that talks”
+Preferably, one that talks”

 “A talking chicken would be a great gift for Buffy!” thinks Dr. Evil optimistically.